-The Authority recommends that, where prices are smoothed over a planning period longer than the regulatory period, prices in the nest regulatory period incorporate an adjustment to account for the under-recovery.
-The Authority proposes to include an amount of \$13.9 million for price modelling purposes pending further discussion with GAWB.
+The Authority recommends that, where prices are smoothed over a planning period longer than the regulatory period, prices in the next regulatory period incorporate an adjustment to account for the under-recovery.
+The Authority recommends that an amount of \$38.2 million be recognised for price modelling purposes.